Make complaints as soon as possible after observing wood smoke. The sooner we receive a complaint, the sooner we can begin to address the issue.

 An officer may call you about your complaint to ask more questions or for clarification.
-For persistent wood smoke problems, we will need your help to collect evidence that pollution is occurring.
-This might include being interviewed by an officer, allowing us to conduct monitoring in your yard, keeping a wood smoke diary , signing a statement about how the wood smoke is affecting your or your family’s health or, in rare cases, testifying at a public hearing.
+For persistent wood smoke problems, we will need your help to collect information that will enable an officer to observe the wood smoke.
+For example, we may ask you to keep a wood smoke diary or to submit complaints when wood smoke is visible.

 - What direction was the wind from?

 - Was the wind light, moderate or strong?